MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 ### Enumerate items

-If selected, you can use the following patterns as part of the _Replace with_ text:
+If **Use Regular Expressions** is selected, you can toggle enumeration features and use the following patterns as part of the _Replace with_ text:

 | Variable pattern | Explanation                                                            |
 |:-----------------|:-----------------------------------------------------------------------|